 362.2% Increase of Organic traffic within 6 months

-In this case study, I’m going to break down the exact SEO strategy we used to help Binh Minh Leather rank up generic & local keywords, and increase organic traffic by over 360% in just 6 months.
+In this case study, I’m going to break down the exact SEO strategy we used to help a local business climb up top rankings in Google, and increase organic traffic by over 360% in just 6 months.

 Let's get started and break down this case